Hungry for a fair climate?

 Tackling climate change is central to ending poverty.
 And while developing countries have contributed the least to climate change, they are the most vulnerable to its impacts.

 The flipside is that rich countries like Australia have contributed the most to climate change.
 And we have generated enormous wealth through the burning of fossil fuels that is causing this change.
 It’s because of this that we have a responsibility to take strong action on climate change.

 Australia needs to do more to reduce its carbon emissions and assist poorer countries, both with adapting to climate change and building the clean economies of the future.

 What are we doing?

-- Watch the stories of those most affected by climate change
+- See, read and hear stories of those most affected by climate change